AI-Kajee/APDS7311_POE_Pancakes/README.md

   - Implemented using `express-rate-limit` to control the number of requests from a single IP address.
   - Configurable time window and maximum request limits to protect against DDoS attacks.

+### Sensitive Data Encryption

+  - Crypto for Payment Data: Encrypts and decrypts sensitive payment info using a secure key stored in an environment file (.env) along with the Mongo URL.
 ---

 ## Software and Tools